Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing in Virginia, such as accountants, architects, veterinarians, etc., can register a Professional LLC (PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 Related: What is a Professional Limited Liability Company?